vdorantes09/RoboTasker-5000/10PriorityRequirements.md

 The customer needs to be able to allow the robot to cook on their own without having to be checked on

+4. Robot will know dressing amount preference.

+   The customer can adjust serving amounts based on daily preference to robot.

+   5. How can i be sure robot will be able to distinguish cooked vs uncooked.

+      We think its important to save user from foodborne illnesses.

+      6. Robot can prepare recipes for up to 4hours at a time.

+      We think its important to have a set time frame to plan robot usage according to plans.

 RT50000 will know how to do portion control why- Everyone is differen shape and size we all ahve different desires when it comes to portions, dietrary and or how youre needs are.